 Wildflower identification can be challenging, but Mayapple is one wild plant that's quite easy to identify.
 Nothing else looks even remotely like it.
 Moreover, as a perennial that spreads via rhizomes to form large colonies, you're most likely to encounter it in a mass formation that's hard to miss.
-So once you see a photo of its leaf, you'll never forget how to identify it.
+Once you see a photo of its leaf, you'll never forget how to identify it.